rizdaprasetya/mt-alt-doc/en/core-api/direct-debit.md

     "signature_key" : "30b048ffff95e08c34cf265268224f0b6460d7716b3d70424a7203609a78b335280fe6137a9938cd3af24533fdafcfe8771203f6f30f21fd141a378bba1685fb"
 }
 ```

+Specific to **BCA KlikPay** you will need to follow [BCA KlikPay landing page development guideline](https://support.midtrans.com/hc/en-us/articles/115004580573-BCA-KlikPay-Landing-Page-Development-Guideline)
+  - You will also need to fullfil this [list of BCA KlikPay requirements](https://support.midtrans.com/hc/en-us/articles/360024549814-What-if-I-want-to-use-BCA-Klikpay-as-a-payment-channel-).

 ### 4. Handling post-transaction
 When the transaction status changes, you are directly notified about the changes in the transaction through redirect URL and also on merchant backend.
 Midtrans sends HTTP notification to merchant backend.
 This ensures that you are updated of the transaction status securely.